 Action Responsible Party In collaboration with interagency partners, as appropriate, identify and develop severity funding request.
 Unit FMO Review, modify, and approve (or reject) request.
 Forward to state/regional office.
-Unit Agency Administrator Review, modify, and recommend for approval (or rejection) unit request.
+Unit agency administrator Review, modify, and recommend for approval (or rejection) unit request.
 Add state/regional needs and consolidate.
-Forward to State/Regional Director for approval within 48 hours.
-State/Regional FMO Review, modify, and approve (or reject) request.
-Forward to the appropriate National Fire Director/approving official within 48 hours.
+Forward to state/regional director for approval within 48 hours.
+State/regional FMO Review, modify, and approve (or reject) request.
+Forward to the appropriate national fire director/approving official within 48 hours.
 Notify the fire budget staff.
-State/Regional Director Review, modify, and approve (or reject) the request within 48 hours.
+State/regional director Review, modify, and approve (or reject) the request within 48 hours.
 Issue written authorization with a severity cost code.
-Appropriate National Fire Director/Approving Official Establish severity cost code in the appropriate finance system within 24 hours.
+Appropriate national fire director/approving official Establish severity cost code in the appropriate finance system within 24 hours.
 Applicable National Finance System Notify unit office(s) and state/regional budget lead upon receipt of authorization.
-State/Regional FMO Utilize severity cost code.
+State/regional FMO Utilize severity cost code.
 Ensure that project expenditures are only used for authorized purposes.
 Continually assess needs and submit new requests/extensions as required.
 Unit FMO Maintain severity files, including requests, authorizations, and summary of expenditures and activities.
-Unit/State/Regional/ National Offices
+Unit/state/regional/ national offices

-[•] FS - Severity codes are pre-established at the beginning of the fiscal year.
-Requests are approved at the regional office with a copy to the national
+- NPS All approved severity requests must be uploaded to the shared OneDrive folder per the Fiscal Year 2021 Wildland Fire Severity Program Oversight memo. - FS Severity codes are pre-established at the beginning of the fiscal year. - Requests are approved at the regional office with a copy to the national - office for those exceeding \$250,000 or including National Shared - 8 Resources.

-- office for those exceeding \$250,000 or including National Shared - 2 Resources.
+9 Labor Cost Coding for Fire Severity Funded Personnel

-Labor Cost Coding for Fire Severity Funded Personnel
+- 10 Fire preparedness personnel outside their normal activation period, employees - whose regular salary is not fire funded, and administratively determined (AD) - 12 employees hired under an approved severity request should charge regular time - and approved non-fire overtime to the severity suppression operations - subactivity and the requesting office's severity cost code.

-- 4 Fire preparedness personnel outside their normal activation period, employees - 5 whose regular salary is not fire funded, and Administratively Determined (AD) - employees hired under an approved severity request should charge regular time - and approved non-fire overtime to the severity suppression operations - 8 subactivity and the requesting office's severity cost code. - 9 Fire preparedness personnel should charge their regular planned salary (base- - 10 eight) to their budgeted subactivity using their home unit's location code. - 11 Follow individual agency coding guidance when responding to another agency's - 12 severity request. - 13 Regular hours worked in suppression operations will require the use of the - 14 appropriate fire subactivity with the appropriate FireCode number.
-Overtime in - 15 fire suppression operations will be charged to the suppression operations - subactivity with the appropriate FireCode number. - 17 Employees from non-federal agencies should charge their time in accordance - with the approved severity request and the appropriate local and statewide - agreements.
-An interagency agreement for reimbursement must be established. - 20 The Interagency Agreement for Fire Management can be used as a template. - FS Firefighters under a severity order will continue to charge base salary to a B-code and overtime to the severity S-code, even if it is outside their funded tour.
-If called out to an incident these resources will be under the - same rules of charging base salary to a B-code and overtime to the P- - code.
-Regions must manage funding of tours within allocations - 26 provided.
-Firefighters working on an incident beyond their planned and - funded tour will continue to charge their Base 8 hours to a B-code - 28 (WFPR).
-Regions must contact WO FAM if they believe they might exceed - their allocations.
-All firefighters charge their Base 8 hours to Preparedness - job codes either WFPR or a B-code unless they are working on other non- - fire project work outside of fire season.
-These situations are accounted for - in the allocations by basing the allocations on the last three years of salary - 33 expenditures.
+- Fire preparedness personnel should charge their regular planned salary (base- - eight) to their budgeted subactivity using their home unit's location code. - Follow individual agency coding guidance when responding to another agency's - severity request. - Regular hours worked in suppression operations will require the use of the - appropriate fire subactivity with the appropriate FireCode number.
+Overtime in - fire suppression operations will be charged to the suppression operations - subactivity with the appropriate FireCode number. - Employees from non-federal agencies should charge their time in accordance - with the approved severity request and the appropriate local and statewide - agreements.
+An interagency agreement for reimbursement must be established.
+11 - The Interagency Agreement for Fire Management can be used as a template. - FS Firefighters under a severity order will continue to charge base salary 13 to a B-code and overtime to the severity S-code, even if it is outside their 14 15 funded tour.
+If called out to an incident these resources will be under the same rules of charging base salary to a B-code and overtime to the P- - code.
+Regions must manage funding of tours within allocations 17 - provided.
+Firefighters working on an incident beyond their planned and 18 - funded tour will continue to charge their Base 8 hours to a B-code 19 - (WFPR).
+Regions must contact WO FAM if they believe they might exceed 20 - their allocations.
+All firefighters charge their Base 8 hours to Preparedness 21 - job codes either WFPR or a B-code unless they are working on other non-22 - fire project work outside of fire season.
+These situations are accounted for 23 - in the allocations by basing the allocations on the last three years of salary 24 - expenditures.
+25

-34 Documentation
+Documentation 26